vseryakov/backendjs/README.md

       - all - public, everybody can see this icon
       - auth - only authenticated users can see this icon
       - id,id.. - list of account ids that can see this account
-    - _width - desired width of the stored icon, if negative this means do not upscale, if th eimage width is less than given keep it as is
+    - _width - desired width of the stored icon, if negative this means do not upscale, if the image width is less than given keep it as is
     - _height - height of the icon, same rules apply as for the width above
     - _ext - image file format, default is jpg, supports: gif, png, jpg, jp2